CS3219-AY2324S1-G04/peerprep_user_service/README.md

       "user-role": "user"
     }
     ```
-- `401` - Session token was not provided or does not match any existing session tokens.
+- `401` - Session token was not provided or is invalid.
 - `500` - Unexpected error occurred on the server.

 ## To Do
-- Extend session token expiry whenever session token is used
 - Sync frontend and backend parameter value validation
 - Set session token to be secure
-- API for validating session token
 - API for listing users if user role is admin
 - API for password recovery